amatho/mupen64plus-input-gca/README.md

 `mupen64plus-input-gca.toml`.
 This file contains the configuration for the plugin.
 Changes in the configuration will be loaded the next time you start your frontend.

-You can configure the following
+You can configure the following:

 * Deadzones for the control stick and C-stick.
 * Control stick sensitivity.